Find Your Perfect School

 Students learn their academics and earn their flying stripes in the Basic Aviation Training Device (BATD) Laboratory with desktop simulators and aircraft.
 FIT maintains a fleet of aircraft, including Pipers and Cessnas and CADCAM, and a human factors laboratory.

 With Florida being the Sunshine State, students have nearly year-round opportunities to practice their flying skills.
-FIT being in the state’s high-tech corridor, students also have plenty of internship and employment opportunities.
+FIT is in the state’s high-tech corridor and students also have plenty of internship and employment opportunities.

 - Civil Engineering